 \subsection{Identification of population estimands}

-Throughout this section, we will focus on $\Delta(q)$, though analogous arguments would apply for other estimands such as $\overline{\Delta}(q)$.
-This estimand is a sample specific estimand and is therefore not strictly identifiable from the observed data in the sense that it can be written as a function of the observed data distribution in finite samples \citep{balzer2016targeted}.
-Nonetheless, we focus on a population counterpart of $\Delta(q)$, and examine the assumptions under which it is identified from the observed data.
-Doing so will provide an improved understanding of the assumptions required for estimation.
+The estimand $\Delta(q)$ is a sample-specific estimand and is therefore not strictly identifiable from the observed data in the sense that it can be written as a function of the observed data distribution in finite samples \citep{balzer2016targeted}.
+Nonetheless, we can examine a population-level counterpart to $\Delta(q)$, and study the assumptions under which it is identified from the observed data.
+This will provide an improved understanding of the assumptions required for estimation.